DWallace740/CryptoClustering/README.md

 - Try additional clustering algorithms (DBSCAN, Agglomerative Clustering).
 - Incorporate real-time crypto data for live clustering updates.

+## Resources and Support

+For this project, I used multiple resources to ensure the successful completion of the assignment:

+ChatGPT (AI Assistant): For guidance on code logic, debugging, structuring the scripts, and formatting my README file.

+All external resources used are listed here for transparency

 ## Author
 This project is part of a **data analytics bootcamp** focusing on unsupervised machine learning techniques.
 Completed by Daena Wallace